Time elapsed: 2w2d

 You were eventually able to convince them of the benefits of the project by giving them a small tour.
 Their jaws dropped as they saw just how much knowledge there was to benefit from and how much good it could do.

 A certain wealthy lady has been visiting you lately for information from the new database, which she already finds quite useful.
-Tomorrow you will ask her to lend you a dozen of her armed men to ensure that you aren’t surprised again.
+Tomorrow you will ask her to lend you a dozen of her armed men to make sure that you aren't surprised again.

 As Aeon finally calms down and returns to the German folk tale, we can follow along and see how the relations are starting to get more complex.
-If you are reading this book in traditional book form, you can find the current dataset here as of the end of last chapter.
+Here is the current dataset as of the end of last chapter in case you want to follow along manually instead of via the embedded Surrealist examples.

 In addition to our parent_of graph table, we are going to need to use RELATE to create another sort of family relation.